- 1 Introduction

 about:config in the address bar and searching for the

-ghacks_user.js.parrot preference.
-If you are using the Pants/Ghacks config and have not added anything more to the file, then the value should be “
+_user.js.parrot preference.
+If you are using only the Pants/Ghacks file and have not added anything more to it, then the value should be “

 No no he's not dead, he's, he's restin'!
 Remarkable bird, the Norwegian Blue“.
-If you are using my
+If you have appended my

-user.js and have not added anything more to the file, then the value should be “
+user.js to his and have not added anything more to the file, then the value should be “

 12bytes.org settings loaded” If you have added anything to the file in your personal preferences section at the bottom, and regardless of which